We're All Faking It (And It's Okay): Stepping Out of your Comfort Zone

 And the good news is that those faking skills can be transferred from one aspect of life to another.
 One day, as a thirty-something-year-old divorced woman, I had to launch myself into the world of dating.
 The truth is that I had no brothers, my closest guy friend in college was in-the-closet gay and I had married my very first boyfriend in my early twenties so I had no freaking idea of how to even talk to men out of a medical scenario.
 And there I was, signing up for online dating, faking that I knew what I was doing.
 I still can’t believe no one called my bluff and I still can’t believe I walked out of the experience having found my wonderful soulmate.

-By the way, that wonderful man recently confessed to me that in those early times after I first introduced him to my children – all four of them – he had to fake it too.
+By the way, that wonderful man once confessed to me that in those early times after he first met my four children he had to fake it too.
 Sometimes he feared they were more than he could handle.
 After all, he’d been a child-free bachelor all his life and those kids screaming in high chairs and getting sick in the middle of parks were a lot to digest.
 Yet back then, he managed to fake absolute confidence.
 He kept showing up with a smile on his face, remote control cars to play with and kites to fly.
 No one would have ever guessed he had a shred of doubt in him.
-And now, six years later, he doesn’t have to fake it anymore.
+And now, nearly a decade later, he doesn’t have to fake it anymore.
 He’s the most amazing step father I’ve ever met.

 And returning to my adventure vaccinating kids.
 Years later, when I made it to my first real class in medical school and received my official training on how to give intramuscular injections, it turns out they had actually taught me quite well.
 Almost everything I had learned at age 15, was what they taught me in this official class — the formal class was even shorter, one session only.
 I’d been beating myself up for years for having risked those kids with my inexperienced injections, and as it turns out, medical students walked around with even less instruction than I had back then.
 And, of course, I rocked that class.
 By then I’d faked so many times that I knew how to inject, now I was a real expert.